jedi58/ossus/apache-httpd/maintenanceRedirectWithIPExceptions.md

 ```

 This uses a `307 Temporary Redirect` to avoid Chrome (and other browsers) caching the redirect for longer than is necessary.
 When testing that the URI being requested is not `maintenance.html` you may also want to ensure it's not an image, CSS or other resource required by your maintenance page.

+By having this in it's conf file it can be dropped in and out quickly as required.